jlangch/venice/doc/readme/concurrency.md

 ### periodic

-Executes a periodic action that becomes enabled first after 1s initial delay and is subsequently executed with a period of 3s
+Executes a periodic action that becomes enabled first after the initial delay and is subsequently executed with the given period:

 ```clojure
 (schedule-at-fixed-rate #(println "test") 1 3 :seconds)